git/git.github.io/rev_news/drafts/edition-109.md

   Junio also said that we could later add tests for this as it appeared there was none.

-  Michal Suchánek replied to Junio saying that it might have been Ok to touch the `po/*.po` files if the patch had updated the translations in those files but it didn't.
+  Michal Suchánek replied to Junio saying that it might have been OK to touch the `po/*.po` files if the patch had updated the translations in those files but it hadn't.

   Junio replied to Michal saying that knowing the target language was needed before removing question marks in those files as it might not be enough to change a question into a statement.
-And even if the author of the patch knows enough, reviewers of the patch might not.
-But the biggest problem was bypassing languages teams.
+Even if the author of the patch knew enough, reviewers of the patch might not, but the biggest problem was bypassing the languages teams.

-  Michal replied to Junio asking what was the problem "with not involving several language teams to remove a question mark?"
+  Michal replied to Junio asking what was the problem "with not involving several language teams to remove a question mark".

   Jean-Noël Avila, who is a translator, replied that it didn't bother him much to edit a sentence to remove a question mark and possibly